Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Data-Private Capacity Control.

 where the vectors in parentheses are again the dual vectors associated with the corresponding constraints.
 The constraints (\ref{eqn:org_c_dp}) and (\ref{eqn:org_ck_dp}) correspond to the capacity constraints (\ref{eqn:org_model_c}) and (\ref{eqn:org_model_ck}) in path-based formulation \eqref{eqn:org_model_obj}--\eqref{eqn:org_model_nonneg}, respectively.
 Note that, we use the transformations $\vz_k = \vx_k + \veta_k$ and $\vv_k = \vc_k - \mB_k\vx_k$ for $k \in \CK$ to obtain the new model.
-Since $\vx_k$ is increased by $\veta_k$, the right hand side of constraints (3) and (4) are increased by $\sum_{k \in \CK}\mA_k\veta_k$ and $\mB_k\veta_k$ in constraints (11) and (12), respectively.
-Given that the auxiliary variable $\vv_k$ corresponds to the slack of constraints (3), we can rewrite the constraint (12) as an equality.
+Since $\vx_k$ is increased by $\veta_k$, the right hand side of constraints (\ref{eqn:org_model_c}) and (\ref{eqn:org_model_ck}) are increased by $\sum_{k \in \CK}\mA_k\veta_k$ and $\mB_k\veta_k$ in constraints \eqref{eqn:org_c_dp} and \eqref{eqn:org_ck_dp}, respectively.
+Given that the auxiliary variable $\vv_k$ corresponds to the slack of constraints (\ref{eqn:org_model_c}), we can rewrite the constraint \eqref{eqn:org_ck_dp} as an equality.
 The new auxiliary variable $\vv_k$ and its cost coefficient $\vxi_k$ are introduced to make sure that the dual optimal solution is shifted with a random vector.
-The following lemma formally shows that the optimal allocations and the bid-prices for each party are indeed perturbed with private random noise vectors after solving this problem.
-Clearly, this observation holds as long as each party $k \in \CK$ does not share its random vectors $\veta_k$ and $\vxi_k$ with the other parties.
+The following lemma formally shows that the optimal allocations and the dual variables for each party are indeed perturbed with private random noise vectors after solving this problem.
+As long as each party $k \in \CK$ does not share its random vectors $\veta_k$ and $\vxi_k$ with the other parties, the individual optimal capacity allotments and the individual bid-prices remains private.
+The proof of the lemma is given in the Appendix \ref{sec:app2}.

 \begin{lemma} If we denote the primal optimal solution of \eqref{eqn:org_obj_dp}-\eqref{eqn:org_lastcon_dp} by $(\vz^*_k, \vv^*_k)_{k \in \CK}$ and the dual optimal variables associated with the capacity constrains by $(\vbeta^*, \vbeta^*_k)_{k \in \CK}$, then we have